 ENG 441 CONTEMPORARY LITERATURE

-Prerequisites: ENG 211, 212, 221, 222.
+Prerequisites: ENG 102, 211, 212, 221, 222.
 Students will evaluate works of Christian and secular philosophy as well as contemporary fiction in order to understand current thought and its translation into narrative.
+This course is ESOL infused.
 3 credits.